What’s the hooked model? How does it help in making habit-forming apps?

-Virtually strolling through social media has become a safe haven for people, especially millennials and Gen Z. And the internet is the answer to everything.
-You want to find out an answer to a certain query you immediately google it up.
+Virtually strolling through social media has become a haven for people, especially for the millennials and Gen Z and the internet is the answer to everything.
+You want to find out an answer to a certain query, you immediately google it up.
 You want elaborative descriptions you quickly go through Wikipedia.
-Media has been constantly competing to get the attention of the users.
-They are skillfully creating ways on how to make customers come back to maintain the retention rate.
+Media has been constantly competing to increase app engagement and answering the question, how to make customers come back?
+They are skillfully creating mobile app retention strategies to maintain the mobile app engagement.
 Remember the Howard Beale Show from the 1976 multiple Oscar-winning film Network exactly reiterated this trend?
 Now replace TV with the presently relevant Social Media.

 It’s fascinating, at the same time scary to observe how the progression of addiction is growing every day.
 An app developer realises the power s/he wields only when his/her creation is downloaded and used by millions of people worldwide.
 It feels like swinging Thor’s hammer.
 Consider PUBG, Call of Duty, Snapchat or TikTok.
 Such apps don’t necessarily demand your motivation but emit immense addiction power.
-They can be easily classified as Hooked apps as each of them is a habit-building app.
+They can be easily classified as the best habit forming apps as each of them is excellent app engagement.

-In this ingenious concept devised by author Nir Eyal called the ‘Hooked Model’ or simply ‘Hook’, he explains the design pattern which companies use to form habit-forming products.
+In this ingenious concept devised by author Nir Eyal called the ‘Hooked Model’ or simply ‘Hook’, he explains the design pattern which companies use to form habit making apps.
 It consists of 4 steps-

 The Trigger generates action as it pushes you to do something.
 Suppose there’s a notification on your phone and you’re prompted to click it.
 The action (later) results in the opening of the app.
 Triggers can be further categorised into two- External and Internal.
-The notification or simply viewing the icon of an app causes a trigger which is external.
+The notification or simply viewing the icon of an app causes an external trigger.
 The emotion or the urge is Internal Trigger.
 For eg., you want to google a piece of information before putting it up on Twitter or you want to read the latest Premier League standings as you see a notification on your device.
 Studies reveal that negative emotions trigger to use your devices more.
 Like, if you’re feeling bored, helpless, lonely or sad, it’s more likely you’ll pick up your device.